h8liu-archives/gogfm/readme.md

-A simply utility that reads a markdown file, calls Github online API (`https://api.github.com/markdown/raw`), converts it with Github Flavored Markdown, and outputs the result
+A simple utility that reads a markdown file, calls Github online API (`https://api.github.com/markdown/raw`), converts it with Github Flavored Markdown, and outputs the result